Barcelona company setup · Spanish SL · Employer of Record Spain · foreign startup Spain

 Adrien de Malherbe

-VP Sales EMEA · CRO · GM Europe · B2B SaaS
+VP Sales Europe · CRO · GM Europe · B2B SaaS

 • For 1-3 early hires validating the Barcelona market, an Employer of Record (EOR) is the fastest route -- operational in 1-2 weeks, no entity required.